-- honey, is a natural humectant and apitherapeutic agent in wound healing due to killing bacteria, ability to bacterial biofilm penetration, lowering wounds pH, reducing pain and inflammation, promoting fibroblast migration and keratinocyte closure, promoting collagen deposition, may have a potential role in tissue reengineering and regeneration. (source)
+- honey, a natural humectant and apitherapeutic agent in wound healing due to it's ability to prevent bacterial biofilm penetration, ability to lower pH strengthening the skin's acid's mantle, reducing pain and inflammation, promoting fibroblast migration and keratinocyte closure, promoting collagen deposition, a potential role in tissue reengineering and regeneration. (source)

 - royal jelly is antibacterial, anti-inflammatory, immunomodulatory, anti-allergic, antioxidant, toning, moisturizing, and antiaging. (source) Royal jelly is famous for it’s strong antibacterial activity and it's ability to affect the production of collagen. (source) Royal jelly is highly moisturizing, and affects hydration of the stratum corneum by retaining water in it.
 In consequence, the skin become more elastic and better moisturized. (source)